Antingen stödjer din webbläsare inte javascript, eller är javascript inaktiverat. Denna webbplats fungerar bäst om du aktiverar javascript.

 Other Academic Qualifications/Activities

-In addition to serving as referee and member of editorial boards for scientific journals, Professor Kazemi has since 2011 been the editor-in-chief for Social Justice Research, published by Springer.
-He has extensive experience of academic leadership, i.e., principal investigator for both national and European research projects, appointment as Dean, research group leader, director for research, and head of subject.
-Other services include acting as member of conference organizing committees, acting as external expert/subject specialist in appointment committees for academic positions at various ranks, associate professor applications (docentansökningar) as well as grading committee member and faculty opponent.
-Professor Kazemi has also extensive experience in third stream activities.
+He has extensive experience in academic leadership, including serving as principal investigator for research projects, Dean, research group leader, director of research, and head of subject.
+His additional academic service includes participation on conference organizing committees, acting as an external expert and subject specialist on appointment committees for academic positions at various levels, reviewing applications for associate professor (docent) and full professor, as well as serving as a grading committee member and faculty opponent.
+Professor Kazemi also has broad experience in third-stream activities.

 Publications